lanza/vim-godbolt/README.md

 ### Line Mapping Not Working

 - Ensure your code is being compiled with `-g` (the plugin adds this automatically)
-- For LLVM IR, use `:VGodbolt -emit-llvm` for best line mapping support
+- For LLVM IR, use `:Godbolt -emit-llvm` for best line mapping support
 - Line mapping requires debug metadata in the output
 - Check `:messages` for any errors